|LabVIEW 2016 Help|

 To undeploy a shared variable, right-click the project library that contains the shared variable and select Undeploy.

-(Windows) To deploy shared variables at run-time, place a checkmark in the Deploy libraries for shared variables when application starts checkbox on the Shared Variable Deployment page of the Application Properties dialog box.
+(Windows) To deploy shared variables at run-time, place a checkmark in the Deploy shared variable libraries at application execution checkbox on the Shared Variable Deployment page of the Application Properties dialog box.